openforis/sepal-doc/docs/source/cookbook/classification.rst

 Overview
 --------

 With this recipe, SEPAL helps users build supervised classifications of any mosaic image.
-It is built on top of the most advanced tools available on Google Earth Engine (GEE) – including the classifiers CART, RandomForest, NaiveBayes and SVM – allowing users to create an easy-to-use user interface to:
+It is built on top of the most advanced tools available on Google Earth Engine (GEE) – including seven classifiers, such as Random Forest, CART and SVM – allowing users to create an easy-to-use user interface to:

 -   select an image to classify;
--   define the class table; and
+-   define the legend; and
 -   add training data from external sources and on-the-fly selection.

 In combination with other tools of SEPAL, the **Classification** recipe can help you provide accurate land-use maps, without writing a single line of code.